Orienting undirected phylogenetic networks: More classes

-\begin{lemma} The class of orchard networks is blob-determined. \end{lemma} \begin{proof} Let $N$ be orchard, and $B$ a blob of $N$.
-Because an orchard network can be reduced by picking cherries and reticulated cherries in any order~\cite{erdos2019orchards,janssen2018cpn}, we may in particular pick cherries and reticulated cherries not affecting~$B$ until each out-going cut-arc of~$B$ is pendant.
-Then, by the same reasoning, we may pick cherries and reticulated cherries only within~$B$ until this blob is reduced to a single cherry.
-The network induced by~$B$ can be reduced to a single cherry using the latter part of the sequence and hence it is orchard.
+\begin{proof} Let $N$ be a binary orchard network, and let $B$ be a blob of $N$.
+Since $N$ can be reduced to a single cherry by picking cherries and reticulated cherries in any order~\cite{erdos2019orchards,janssen2018cpn} and, if $r$ is a reticulation of $N$, then $r$ and both of its parents are in the same blob, we can apply a a sequence of cherry-picking operations not affecting~$B$ until each out-going cut-arc of $B$ is pendant.
+Then, by the same reasoning, we can continue the sequence picking cherries and reticulated cherries only within $B$ until $B$ is reduced to a single cherry.
+It follows that the second part of this sequence induces a sequence of cherry-picking operations that reduces the directed binary phylogenetic network induced by $B$ to a single cherry.
+Thus the directed binary phylogenetic network induced by $B$ is orchard.

-Now suppose the networks induced by the blobs of $N$ are all orchard.
-We can simply reduce $N$ blob by blob, only reducing a blob when all blobs below it have been reduced.
-This shows that $N$ is orchard. \end{proof}
+Conversely, suppose that every directed binary phylogenetic network induced by a blob of $N$ is orchard.
+Then we can reduce $N$ to a single cherry by a sequence of cherry-picking operations by systematically reducing each pendant blob.
+This shows that $N$ is orchard, and completes the proof of the lemma. \end{proof}

-By the previous lemma, we may again assume that there are no non-trivial pendant subtrees.